ryanpykor0303/data_science_projects/fantasy_football/RB_model/README.md

 ## Results
-Observing the cluster dataframe, the highest scoring players fall into clusters 0, 4, 6, and 10.
-Cluster 0 is by far the best cluster, with 76% of the players averaging 10+ points per game over their first three seasons in the NFL.
-This cluster also has the highest hit rate for top 5, top 12, and top 24 fantasy finishes at the running back position, with 48% of players in the cluster having at least one top 5 scoring season, 64% with a top 12 season, and 76% with a top 24 season.
-With high scoring running backs greatly contributing to overall fantasy team success, players in this cluster should be heavily considered when drafting players.
-After cluster 11 there is a steep dropoff in fantasy scoring.
-These players would be better targets for very late rounds as the clusters are much less likley to provide fantasy value.
+* The highest scoring players fall into clusters 0, 4, 6, and 10
+* Cluster 0 is by far the best cluster, with 76% of the players averaging 10+ points per game over their first three seasons in the NFL - players in this cluster should be highly considered while drafting
+* Cluster 0 has the highest hit rate for top 5, top 12, and top 24 fantasy finishes at the running back position, with 48% of players in the cluster having at least one top 5 scoring season, 64% with a top 12 season, and 76% with a top 24 season
+* Clusters below cluster 9 are noticeably filled with low scoring fantasy players.
+Players in these clusters should be avoided altogether or would be better targets for very late rounds as the players are much less likley to provide fantasy value.